Skip to content

 └─ invalid → 400 ACTIVE_PROFILE_NOT_AVAILABLE | token errors

-Each step returns either a terminal session (AuthUserDto) or a selection prompt carrying a fresh 60-second selection token.
+Each step returns either a terminal session (AuthUserDto) or a selection prompt carrying a fresh 10-minute selection token (SELECTION_TOKEN_TTL).
 The frontend treats the response shape as the next state — if requiresProfileSelection: true is present, it renders a chooser.
+If a selection step is rejected with AUTH_TOKEN_INVALID (the token is invalid or expired), the backend clears the auth cookies on that response — the login flow can't continue, so the client is put back into a clean logged-out state and must restart from the password step.
+Other selection failures (AUTH_TENANT_INVALID, ACTIVE_PROFILE_NOT_AVAILABLE) leave the still-valid token in place so the user can retry the chooser.

 Endpoint Body Terminal response Selection response